 This shrinkage capacity is usually achieved through the addition of glass or another resin that is mixed with the plastic.
 The external material keeps the plastic in its place and absorbs the excessive heat, thereby reducing shrinkage.

 It should be noted that the induction of this material into the product does not ensure that the product will not shrink.
 The resulting product will shrink in parallel to the induced resin.

 Now that the product has more structure, shrinkage can be taken into account and a product development plan can be developed that will keep the product straight.

 The process of precision molding requires that every piece of the product is developed identically and will be attached in an identical manner.

 If a product is not identical to the mold design then the precision product will also not be accurate.
 A precise mold is the only way to ensure that there is no change in the design in any way.

 Precision molding is a slow and steady process that requires time and focus.
-Do not choose a manufacturer who specializes in rapid tooling, as they are not too familiar with the precision molding process.
+Do not choose injection molding companies who specializes in rapid tooling, as they are not too familiar with the precision molding process.
 The rapid tooling process finishes the mold design quickly.